Aggio98/llm_coder_bot/README.md

 # How the AI Setup Works

-When you start the terminal app you will given the choice to choose either OpenAI or Ollama
+When you start the terminal app you will given the choice to choose either OpenAI or Ollama.

 ## OpenAI Mode